ivailo1st/widgets/README.md

 - Sidebar (in its own tab)
 - Search (in its own search-tab)
 - UserProfile (on the profile page)
-- Groups and departments (Above the main content on subpages)
+- Groups and departments (above the main content on subpages)
+- Document (embedded on a document)
+- Feed Entry (embedded into a feed entry)
+- Menu (items in the main menu)
+- 3rd party administration (for managing 3rd party sites and services)

 Widgets are stand-alone clientside `webcomponents` that are instantiated with instance-configuration and local and global context.
 This means you are free to develop your widget(s) with whatever technology you prefer, as long as they are exposed as a webcomponent.
 We recommend using `shadowDOM` to avoid styling-conflicts with Colibo, but don't enforce this.
 Please refer to the examples at the end of this page to see different technologies applied (Angular, react, LitElement, etc.)